-His latest book on insects and music, along with a companion CD, was published in April 2013 by St. Martins Press under the title Bug Music.
+His latest book is on insects and music, along with a companion CD, published in April 2013 by St. Martins Press under the title Bug Music.
 It has been covered in the New Yorker, the Wall St Journal, the New York Times, on PBS News Hour and on Radiolab.
 More videos and TV coverage can be found here.
 Additional reviews and podcasts can be found here.
 The CD of the same name can be found here.
 Find out where dubstep really comes from… bugstep!

 Rothenberg’s first CD on ECM Records, with pianist Marilyn Crispell, One Dark Night I Left My Silent House came out in May 2010.
 Le Monde called it “une petite miracle.”
 Svenske Dagbladet in Stockholm gave it six stars, its highest rating.
 The Guardian heard “the clarinet subtleties of Jimmy Giuffre and the tonal adventurousness of Joe Maneri.”
 All About Jazz heard “sublime depth and intuition.”
 Morgenbladet says we “make improvised music melodious and catchy.”
 Sueddeutsche Zeitung praises our “wonderful craft and subtlety.”
 BBC Music Magazine said “if these pieces were pre-composed they’d be categorised as chamber music of a high order.”